-It is not possible to understand wine in a country without basic knowledge of that country's geography and regional structure.
-In this section, we will introduce the Spanish wine regions and provide an overall perspective of the different wine regions in Spain.
+It is not possible to understand wine in a country without basic knowledge of that country’s geography and regional structure.
+In this section, we will introduce the Spanish wine regions and provide an overall perspective of the different wine regions of Spain.
 You will be able to learn about each specific region in depth by navigating into their specific sections.

 Spain is a country with more than 500,000 square kilometers (some 20% bigger than California Estate) and with over 45 million inhabitants.
 Wine has been cultivated in Spain since at least 1,100 BC when Phoenicians established in the area of Cadiz.
 This area of Spain is closed to the sea and offered a perfect shipping base for the commerce-minded Phoenicians.
 Inland, this region is fertile, easy to harvest and hot.
 This was a perfect location for the development of wine and it meant the origin of the sherry triangle in the area o Jerez de la Frontera in the region of Cadiz.

 Spain has the biggest vineyard surface in the world.
 Contrary to the stereotype, Spain has an extremely varied climate and you will find lots of smaller ´micro-climates´across the country, each perfect for growing different kinds of grapes.
 This means that Spain has a huge variety of distinct and different beautiful vineyard landscapes to explore.